-- Meet with School Oral Health Program Coordinator for orientation - Send and collect completed consent forms then report to assigned hygienist - Coordinate retrieval of students for the hygienist to see - Assist hygienist with documentation - Nursing process is used to determine what children will need for preventive care - Contact parents/caregivers if follow-up care is needed.
-Assistance can be provided by hygienist or School Oral Health Program Coordinator
+- Determine whether nurse or School Oral Health Program professional will administer the program. - Meet with School Oral Health Program Coordinator for orientation. - Send and collect completed consent forms to assigned support person from the School Oral Health Program. - Assist with retrieving students and documentation on the day of services OR complete the screenings, fluoride varnish, and documentation if administering the program directly. - Contact parents/caregivers if follow-up care is needed.
+Assistance can be provided by hygienist or School Oral Health Program Coordinator.